 Other common documents that are prepared as part of an estate plan are an Advanced Health Care Directive and a Springing Power of Attorney for Finances.
 In the Advanced Health Care Directive you specify your health care desires and who would make health care decisions for you if you cannot.
-The special Springing Power of Attorney for finances only takes effect if you are incompetent.
+The special Springing Power of Attorney for finances only takes effect if you are incapacitated.
 It can be helpful if you have a stroke or dementia at some point in your life so that someone can pay your bills and manage your finances without having to be appointed as your Conservator.

 If you are planning to prepare a will or trust, the main preparation is to give some thought to the questions that the attorney will ask you, such as:

 1) Who do you want to do the job of distributing your property after you (and your spouse/partner if you have one) are gone (selling property if needed, paying your last bills, etc.) You may also want an alternate for the trustee of your trust or executor of your will.

 2) Who do you want to receive your property when you and your spouse/partner are gone, plus alternates?